|

 of the church.

-Safeguarding in SURC is supported by relevant policies, practice, guidance
+in SURC is supported by relevant policies, practices, guidance and training.

 SURC